 Are Ear Infections Contagious?

 There are three different types of ear infections.
-Let's look at the various types of ear infections and their symptoms.
+Let's look at them and their symptoms.

 Swimmer's ear is another name for an external ear infection.
 It occurs after spending a long duration in unclean water.
 Bacteria might grow in the water that remains in your ear after swimming or bathing.
 It isn't usually a problem.
 However, a scratch or irritation on your ear might cause a bacterial infection.
 The symptoms of outer ear infections are: